Project-HAMi/HAMi/README.md

 The following steps need to be executed on all your GPU nodes.
-This README assumes that the NVIDIA drivers and `nvidia-docker` have been installed.
+This README assumes that both the NVIDIA drivers and `nvidia-docker` have been installed.

 Note that you need to install the `nvidia-docker2` package and not the `nvidia-container-toolkit`.
 This is because the new `--gpus` options hasn't reached kubernetes yet.
 Example: